Where are you located?

 Your school doesn’t look like school.
 Why not?

-We don’t believe the Industrial Model of schooling is appropriate for the education of children in the 21st century and beyond (a large and growing number of scientists, teachers, technologists and others agree).
+We don’t believe the factory model of schooling is appropriate for the education of children in the 21st century and beyond (a large and growing number of scientists, teachers, technologists and others agree).
 According to Albert Einstein, “We cannot solve our problems with the same thinking we used when we created them.”

 Are you a homeschool cooperative?
 A charter or private school?

 We are a microschool, a one-room schoolhouse for the 21st century.
 We offer a more personalized learning experience than most private schools with significantly lower tuition.
 Currently, students may register as homeschoolers with the state or enroll in our full time program, which fulfills state compulsory school requirements.
 We provide “in-house” digital portfolios and end-of-year assessments for families who are required to submit these to their district superintendents.

 How are you different from Montessori schools?